 One of Pattaya’s best restaurants – and, if you believe TripAdvisor, one of Thailand’s best restaurants – is located on the hotel’s tropically landscaped grounds.

 I had a sumptuous dinner there.
-My review of Mantra Restaurant and Bar is COMING.
+Click here for my review of Mantra Restaurant and Bar.

 The hotel has three food and beverage outlets, but I only ate at Mantra during my stay.